-Welcome to the space where we share our ongoing work with community partners in Niagara and beyond.
-These projects range in scope from examining labour market trends for key demographic groups to exploring new ways of supporting people in employment.
-Feel free to dig into these projects more by following the links to their dedicated pages.
+Below are our ongoing projects with community partners in and around Niagara.
+These projects range from examining labour market trends to exploring new ways of supporting people in employment.
+Learn more about these projects by clicking the links to their dedicated pages.

-An IRCC-funded project examining innovative ways of connecting employers, settlement and employment services, and newcomers.
-Partnering with the YMCA Employment & Immigrant Services, we are exploring how coaching around diversity, equity, and inclusion and navigating the settlement and employment services network results in better employment outcomes for both employers and newcomers.
+Employer LINK is an IRCC*-funded project examining innovative ways of connecting employers, settlement and employment services, and newcomers.
+We have partnered with the YMCA Employment & Immigrant Services to explore how coaching around diverse, equitable, and inclusive recruitment and retention practices results in better employment outcomes for both employers and newcomers.

-An IRCC-funded project led by the Immigrant Employment Council of BC, with local collaboration with NWPB.
-As this project is national in scope, the collective goal is to engage with local small-to-medium-sized enterprises (SMEs) to develop networks and provide safe spaces for employers to share their labour and hiring challenges, and benefit from peer-to-peer knowledge exchange and best practices.
+“Building SME networks” is an IRCC*-funded project led by the Immigrant Employment Council of BC with local support from NWPB.
+The goal of this project is to engage with local small to medium-sized enterprises (SMEs) to develop networks and provide safe spaces for employers to share their labour and hiring challenges and solutions.

-An MLTSD-funded project building off of prior work we have conducted examining employment trends for men and women in Niagara.
-We aim to continue providing employment insights while also connecting with and identifying local initiatives that support women’s employment and labour force participation.
-Our goal is to ensure supports that promote sustainable and predictable employment opportunities are available.
+Women and Work is an MLITSD**-funded project examining employment trends for men and women in the Niagara region.
+We aim to provide employment insights while also connecting with and identifying local initiatives that support women’s employment and labour force participation.
+Our goal is to promote sustainable employment opportunities for those in the region.

-An MLTSD-funded project which continues to track employment trends for youth, given the pandemic’s significant impact on this demographic.
-While we have primarily engaged with youth in secondary and post-secondary education, our work is moving to increase the scope by including insights from under-represented youth in Niagara, given the lack of data and insights representing their experiences across the labour force.
+Youth Employment is an MLITSD**-funded project which tracks employment trends for youth.
+While we have primarily engaged with youth in secondary and post-secondary education, our work is moving to include under-represented youth in Niagara.
+We found there is a lack of data representing their experiences across the labour force.

 We are collecting data to better understand who is looking for work and what kind of opportunities jobseekers are searching for.
 This data is completely anonymous and non-personally identifiable.